Noughmad/kdevcargo/README.md

 [![Codefresh build status]( https://g.codefresh.io/api/badges/build?repoOwner=Noughmad&repoName=kdevcargo&branch=master&pipelineName=kdevcargo&accountName=Noughmad&type=cf-1)]( https://g.codefresh.io/repositories/Noughmad/kdevcargo/builds?filter=trigger:build;branch:master;service:591d7e9809f4a600015ecd49~kdevcargo)

 This plugin enables the use of Cargo to manage, build and run Rust packages (crates) with Cargo.

+## Features

-It recognizes `Cargo.toml` files as project files, builds them using `cargo build`, and allows easy run configuration using `cargo run`.
+- Recognize `Cargo.toml` files as project files and allows to open them as projects
+- Builds projects using `cargo build`
+- Configure launches using `cargo run` with possibility to set a binary name and arguments
+- Colored and clickable `cargo build` output for quick jumping to lines with errors or warnings

 ## Installation instructions